 One thing to be kept in mind while investing is that you should not involve emotional attachment here.
 Investing in just one company because you use it often or because you trust it a lot, can prove to be detrimental.
 Similarly, investing in just one sector puts you at higher risk.
 While equities can be wonderful, there are other fantastic options to consider as well.

 Mutual Funds, Exchange-Traded Funds (ETFs), Real Estate Investment Trusts (REITs) and bonds are a few other options that should be considered while diversifying your portfolio.
-Incorporating these options in your portfolio is amongst the best ways to diversify your portfolio.
+Incorporating these options in your portfolio is amongst the best ways to diversify your assets.

 ETFs are considered a great investment option.
 It acts as a basket of different stocks giving you instant diversification.
 If you are not aware of what an ETF is and how it functions then do consider reading this blog: What Is An ETF?
 A Beginner’s Guide